awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

 ## Delete an endpoint on an Outpost<a name="S3OutpostsDeleteEndpointJava"></a>

-The following SDK for Java example delete an endpoint for an Outpost\.
+The following SDK for Java example deletes an endpoint for an Outpost\.

 ```
 import com.amazonaws.arn.Arn;